← Back to Blog

 Reddit's content policy explicitly prohibits content that promotes violence against people or groups, harassment of individual users, and targeted attacks based on protected characteristics.
 Violations here are typically reviewed by human moderators or Reddit's trust and safety team, and result in either temporary suspensions (first offense) or permanent bans (repeat or severe violations).

-Vote Manipulation
+Can Vote Manipulation Get You Banned?

 Using multiple accounts to upvote your own content, coordinating upvote brigades through Discord or Telegram groups, or using third-party tools to automate votes all constitute vote manipulation.
 This violates the core integrity of Reddit's ranking system and is taken extremely seriously.

-Reddit has stated publicly that it invests significant engineering resources into vote fraud detection.
 The systems analyze IP correlation between accounts, voting timing patterns, behavioral fingerprinting, and the relationship network between accounts that consistently interact with each other.
-Even small coordinated groups get caught — community reports from r/redditsecurity suggest detection happens within days of coordinated activity beginning.

 Creating a new account after being banned — for any reason, at any level — constitutes ban evasion, which is itself a bannable offense under Reddit's content policy.
 Reddit detects evasion through IP addresses, device fingerprints, behavioral pattern similarity, and sometimes username patterns.